 Why I’m excited about it: Security teams know that security awareness across the entire network is the only way to stay ahead of cyber threats.
 Venafi enables security teams to incorporate machine identity anomalies as part of their overall incident response strategy—widening their visibility and control over their global extended enterprise.

 - Elliptic Curve Cryptography Certificate (ECC) Support: Allows global organizations with large IoT infrastructures to deliver the special certificate support required for edge devices with smaller computational and storage level requirements.

 Why I’m excited about it: The industry regularly requires us to increase the minimum length required for RSA keys.
 Yet, key size has a significant impact on equipment performance.
 ECC certificates provide keys much shorter than RSA, but still offer equivalent security levels—they work more efficiently at the edge in smaller devices.

-Venafi incorporates ECC edge device certificates into its centralized management and orchestration model—enabling large IoT organizations to protect machine identities to the very edge.
+Venafi incorporates ECC edge device certificates into its centralized management and orchestration model—enabling large IoT organizations to manage and protect machine identities to the very edge.